 For the pepitas

-- Preheat the oven to 375°F and line a baking sheet with foil.
+- Preheat the oven to 375°F and line a sheet pan with parchment paper.
 In a small mixing bowl, combine the pepitas with the oil and honey.
 Once they are well-coated, add the spices and salt and stir to blend.
 Spread the pepitas on the foil-lined baking sheet and roast them in the preheated oven until they begin to brown and are very aromatic, about 5 to 7 minutes.
 Set aside.

 For the dressing